zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-insert.md

 description: The Dapper Plus BulkInsert method is the fastest way to insert entities in Dapper.
 Your performance is increased by up to 50x faster and more.
 canonical: /bulk-operations/bulk-insert
 status: Published
-lastmod: 2024-10-18
+lastmod: 2025-06-15
 ---

 # Bulk Inserting Data With Dapper

 Dapper provides the [Execute method for inserting data](/non-query#dapper-insert).
 However, a database roundtrip is required for every data you insert.
-It’s a perfect solution when you need to insert only 1 data, but it becomes very inefficient as soon as you insert multiple data.
+It’s a perfect solution when you need to insert only one data, but it becomes very inefficient as soon as you insert multiple data.

 The **fastest way of inserting** multiple data is by using the [Dapper Plus](https://dapper-plus.net/) third-party library.